Maisie Williams’ ‘Game Of Thrones’ Farewell Shocks Fans As Sophie Turner Teases ‘Unpredictable’ Ending

 “The rightful heir to the iron throne,” another remarked.

 However, as pointed out by Bustle, it’s possible that Maisie simply meant that she was the last woman left filming.
 After all, if Arya doesn’t perish, wouldn’t this mean that Sansa lives, too?
 The Stark sisters have already proven their father’s words, “the pack survives,” right by teaming up to take down one of the most dangerous, conniving men in Westeros, and there was no indication that they were going to go their separate ways when Game of Thrones fans last saw the face-stealing assassin and the Lady of Winterfell.

-As previously reported by The Inquisitr, Sophie Turner has also hinted that her character will evolve into an even stronger woman during the final season of the show, describing the new Sansa Stark as a “warrior.”
+As previously reported by the Inquisitr, Sophie Turner has also hinted that her character will evolve into an even stronger woman during the final season of the show, describing the new Sansa Stark as a “warrior.”

 Unfortunately for Game of Thrones fans who think that they’ve figured out how the show is going to end, Sophie Turner recently suggested that, much like her cousin Jon Snow, they know nothing.